 It is our aim to provide for children with special needs.
-Careful screening and monitoring of progress is carried out so that any difficulties are detected as early as possible.
-If necessary extra help is given by the class teachers, Special Needs Part Time Teacher, or by Teacher Aides who support and assist in areas of difficulty.
-Alternatively children may have particular strengths that are identified and suitable challenging tasks are provided or a change of placement by promotion is discussed with parents.
+Careful screening and monitoring of progress are carried out so that any difficulties are detected as early as possible.
+If necessary extra help is given by the class teachers, Special Needs part-time Teacher, or Teacher Aides who support and assist in areas of difficulty.
+Alternatively, children may have particular strengths that are identified and suitable challenging tasks are provided or a change of placement by promotion is discussed with parents.
 Parents are informed of the progress the children make.
-If the school feels that it cannot provide sufficient resources in a regular classroom to accommodate the child's needs, parents will be informed and an individual Educational Plan will be drawn up for that child, that would be supported with Teacher Aide time.
+If the school feels that it cannot provide sufficient resources in a regular classroom to accommodate the child's needs, parents will be informed and an Individual Educational Plan will be drawn up for that child, which would be supported with Teacher Aide time.

-Close liaison with the Special Education support services (e.g. Psychologist, Speech Therapist etc) will be utilised in putting this plan into action.
+Close liaison with the Special Education support services (e.g. Psychologist, Speech Therapist etc.) will be utilised in putting this plan into action.